 Warner Bros. used San Diego Comic-Con in July to debut an exclusive Justice League trailer (or rather, teaser trailer) — check it out below.
 The trailer uses footage from the early parts of the movie, following Bruce Wayne's attempts at assembling the Justice League.
 As you can see, certain members join more willingly than others...

-When can we expect the first proper trailer?
-It should arrive in January.
+When can we expect the first proper Justice League trailer?
+It should arrive around March.
 Each new trailer and TV spot will be posted here the moment they drop.

 'Justice League' Release Date